masogit/am-browser-doc/docs/start/security.md

 * Reverse proxy architecture
 AM Browser supports reverse proxy architecture as well as secure reverse proxy architecture.
 Reverse and secure reverse proxy server environments are typically implemented in support of the AM Browser component.
 That is, browsers that need access to AM Browser will do so via the reverse or secure reverse proxy server.
 In addition, hardware load balancing devices such as F5 provide equivalent reverse and secure reverse proxy server capabilities when managing traffic between the AM Browser component and the AM REST server component.
-For information on load balancing please see the HPE Asset Manager Online Help Center topic, High Availability Guidelines.
+For information about load balancing, see the HPE Asset Manager Online Help Center topic, High Availability Guidelines.
 * DMZ architecture using a firewall
 The basic concept is to create a complete separation, and to avoid direct access, between the web browser and the AM Browser servers.
 This is especially important when opening access to AM Browser to external clients from outside of your organization.
 * Separation between web servers, application servers, load balancers, and database servers